-If you have shares that have been granted to you via all-employee savings related share options or profit sharing schemes, you can transfer these into an ISA within 90 days of receiving them.
+If you have shares that have been granted to you via all-employee savings related share options or profit sharing schemes, you can transfer these into a Self-Select ISA within 90 days of receiving them.

-You can also now hold cash in an ISA, but the HMRC will tax cash interest in excess of £180 per year that is withdrawn from the ISA.
+You can also now hold cash in an ISA.
+However the HMRC will tax cash interest in excess of £180 per year that is withdrawn from the ISA.
 Holding cash in a shares ISA really only makes sense if you are planning to invest that cash, or take it out of the ISA.
-The alternative is a cash ISA, which only pays interest, and which is a separate product.
-For cash ISAs it is better to shop around the banks and building societies and focus on the rates offered and the terms and conditions.
+The alternative is a cash ISA, which only pays interest, and is a separate product.
+For cash ISAs it is better to shop around the banks and building societies.
+Focus on the rates offered and the terms and conditions.

 There are some securities you can’t buy for your ISA.
 Funds and ETFs that do not have UK reporting status are not eligible.
-You can still buy them, but they would become subject to capital gains tax and stamp duty, and would sit outside your ISA allowance.
+You can still buy them, but they would become subject to capital gains tax and stamp duty.
+These would sit outside your ISA allowance.

-Small cap companies and companies listed on AIM are also not eligible for your self-select ISA.
-While a number of Contracts for Difference brokers have looked at the possibilities of housing CFDs in an ISA, currently they are not eligible.
-Some CFD brokers do offer stocks and shares self-select ISAs that can be accessed and managed using the same log in as a CFD trading account.
+While a number of Contracts for difference brokers have looked at the possibilities of housing CFDs in an ISA, currently they are not eligible.
+However, some CFD brokers do offer stocks and shares self-select ISAs that can be accessed and managed using the same log in as a CFD trading account.

 Self-select ISAs can be opened with dozens of different providers in the UK.
 For a self-select shares ISA, we’d suggest making stockbrokers your first port of call.
-Choosing a stockbroker is another topic, but in short, they are more likely to be shifting larger volumes of shares in and out of the market, and should be able to provide you with lower fees and commissions.
+Choosing a stockbroker is another topic, but in short, they are more likely to be shifting larger volumes of shares in and out of the market.
+They should be able to provide you with lower fees and commissions.

 Don’t forget, to be eligible for an ISA, you must be tax resident in the UK (i.e. ordinarily resident for at least 183 days a year).
 Foreigners CAN open an ISA, but it is best to check with the HMRC and your home tax authority.
 For example, it makes less sense for Americans resident in the UK to open an ISA.

 Ultimately much depends on what you want to use your ISA for.
 The widest range of securities and funds is always the best bet.
-It is also worth looking at the fees, including how much you would be charged per transaction and any annual administration and custody fees that might apply.
-If you are only planning to buy and hold a few funds, execution fees will be less of an issue, but don’t forget that funds also apply an annual management fee and frequently additional fees on top of that.
+It is also worth looking at the fees.
+How much you would you be charged per transaction?
+Are there any annual administration and custody fees that might apply?
+If you are only planning to buy and hold a few funds, execution fees will be less of an issue.
+But don’t forget that funds also apply an annual management fee and frequently additional fees on top of that.
 If a fund is only going to pass on a 5% return in a year, you don’t want to see 2% go back to the manager in costs.

-Before opening an account, do be sure that your provider is going to give you access to the markets you want, with no strings attached.
+Before opening an account, be sure your provider will offer access to the markets you want, with no strings attached.
 If you plan to do a lot of trading on overseas markets, be sure you are completely clear what the fees will be for doing so, as they can be higher than for UK share trading.